YairMZ/LDPC/README.md

 to run also coverage tests.

 ## Included modules:
+ - Utilities:
    - AList - The module is allows reading and writing "alist" files. "alist" files format which were invented by David MacKay, allow storing sparse matrices efficiently in files.
 The format is documented [here](http://www.inference.org.uk/mackay/codes/alist.html).
+   - Frame - Each bit sequence is allocated a frame with a unique id for bookkeeping during simulation.
+ - Encoder:
+   - Generator based encoder (via matrix multiplication).

 ## Examples:
 ### AList